Cuboxylate/molecular-dynamics/README.md

 4. Modified the forces calculation to use the absolute distance to find the Lennard-Jones potential, then apply it to the distances between the molecules in each dimension separately.
 5. Modified the temperature and potential energy calclations to take 3d into account.

-See an example output og this script in 3dmd_output
+See an example output og this script in 3dmd_output, which used 100 molecules in a 25x25x25 box.